mathieuprog/solid-compose/README.md

 ### Time format

-`setTimeFormat` allow to change the time format:
+`setTimeFormat` allows to change the time format:

 ```typescript
 import { useLocale } from 'solid-compose';